Convex Analytic Method Revisited: Further Optimality Results and Performance of Deterministic Policies in Average Cost Stochastic Control: Introduction

-\item[(ii)] In Theorem \ref{optDet}, we provide conditions under which the solution to an optimal average cost stochastic control problem is a \emph{deterministic} Markov policy.
+\item[(ii)] In Theorem \ref{optimalDeterministicStatHL}, we provide conditions under which the solution to an optimal average cost stochastic control problem is a deterministic stationary policy.
 To our knowledge, there exists only two main such results employing the convex analytic method, which as noted above generally require more relaxed conditions compared with approaches directly utilizing the ACOE/ACOI.
-The first one is by Meyn \cite[Proposition 9.2.5]{CTCN} and Borkar \cite[Lemma 2.4]{Borkar2} for the countable probability space setup, and the second one due to Borkar \cite[Section 3.2]{Borkar2} for the continuous space setup, with the latter under quite restrictive conditions needed for applying Schauder's fixed point theorem.
-We also note that via a direct relationship between average cost optimality and ACOI and utilizing Blackwell \cite{Blackwell2,Blackwell3}; \cite[Corollary 5.4(b)]{hernandez1993existence} establishes the optimality of stationary and deterministic policies under a positive Harris recurrence assumption (see Section \ref{HLBound}).
+The first one is \cite[Proposition 9.2.5]{CTCN} and \cite[Lemma 2.4]{Borkar2} for the countable probability space setup, and the second one due to \cite[Section 3.2]{Borkar2} for the continuous space setup, with the latter under restrictive conditions needed for applying Schauder's fixed point theorem.
+We also note that via a direct relationship between average cost optimality and ACOI and utilizing Blackwell \cite{Blackwell2,Blackwell3}; \cite[Corollary 5.4(b)]{hernandez1993existence} establishes the optimality of stationary and deterministic policies under a positive Harris recurrence assumption (see Section \ref{HLBound}), this analysis is utilized in Theorem \ref{optimalDeterministicStatHL}.

-\item[(iii)] Finally, in Theorem \ref{denseDet}, we establish conditions for not only the optimality, but also the denseness of the attained performance values under deterministic stationary policies in those attained under randomized stationary policies.
+\item[(iii)] In some applications it may be useful to know not only that optimal policies are deterministic, but that deterministic policies are dense in the sense of approximability of the costs induced under randomized policies.
+In Theorem \ref{denseDet}, we establish conditions for not only the optimality, but also the denseness of the attained performance values under deterministic (and also possibly quantized, i.e. with finitely many actions) stationary policies in those attained under randomized stationary policies.
 In other words, we show that, under mild conditions, the cost under any randomized stationary policy can be approximated arbitrarily closely by the cost under some deterministic stationary policy. \end{itemize}